| Safe Haskell | None |

 type family ImpliesBool q p :: Bool where ...
 Source #

 NB.
-For a (possibly exclusive) disjunction to imply p
+For a (possibly exclusive) disjunction to imply p, both clauses

 That is,